Policy and Climate Change

 - Drafted revisions to maternity/paternity and sick leave policies were made to increase their transparency and flexibility, and are now link to other related policies, such as Authorized Paid Leave.
 These policies, includes provisions for taking care of ill family members, not only children.
 These proposed changes were unanimously approved by the Faculty Senate in the Spring 2014 semester, and are currently pending review by the Academic Affairs Executive Team.

 - The Dual Academic Career Hiring Program and Guidelines were developed by the ADVANCE team, in consultation with the Faculty Senate, the Council of Chairs, and the Women’s Faculty Network.
 The related HOP policy regarding faculty searches was also revised to increase the flexibility to hire academic partners.
 The Program /Guidelines and the corresponding changes to the HOP were unanimously approved by the Faculty Senate and the Academic Affairs Executive Team in the Spring 2014 semester.
-This Program is expected to be implemented starting in the Fall 2014 semester.

 - A modified instructional duties policy was developed and incorporated into proposed revisions of the Faculty Workload Policy (HOP 6.5.7), to allow faculty to bank courses from the fall to spring semesters or to adjust their teaching schedule to accommodate a necessary and planned leave.
 (UT System policy does not permit the course banking from spring to fall semesters.)
 These proposed changes were approved by the Faculty Senate in Spring 2014 and are under review by the AAET in Summer 2014.